-The main focuses of the classes are:
+The main areas of focus in these classes are:

-- Limb co-ordination: working both hands whilst singing a song
+- Limb co-ordination: Working both hands whilst singing a song.

 - Plectrum technique: How to hold a plectrum in a relaxed and co-ordinated way.

 - Posture: This is vital for any instrument and is a transferable skill for later in life.
 Good posture helps build core strength, maintain good technique, keeps you relaxed and helps maintain focus.

 - Basic harmony and music theory: We learn about reading music and following a chord chart, tempo (fast or slow), dynamics (loud and soft), basic notation such as crotchets, quavers and minims.

 - Single note picking: Playing one string at a time and learning melodies to songs such as hot cross buns is a real co-ordination challenge for any age.

 - Finger dexterity: Playing ukulele will help build strength and independence in the fingers.
 This is great if the child goes on to learn piano, guitar, violin, cello etc.

 Throughout the year we will build up a list of songs we can play and will aim to perform them at our end of year performance where possible.
 Songs range from classic nursery rhymes like ‘Zoom zoom zoom’ to the children’s requests – songs from the film Frozen have always been a big hit in recent years.